 The composition of the angiogenesis modulators secreted by NSPCs was examined using a Mouse angiogenesis antibody array kit (Panomics), according to the manufacturer's recommendations.
-The array allows simultaneous identification and quantification of the expression of different angiogenesis regulators.
-Angiogenesis array membranes were incubated with pre-conditioned medium (concentrated 2-fold using a Labconco-centivap concentrator) for 2 hours at RT.
-Pre-conditioned medium was collected from NSPC and EC monocultures, grown for two days in serum-free and growth factor-free NSPC and EC media, respectively.
+The array allows simultaneous identification and quantification of the expression of different regulators.
+Angiogenesis angiogenesis membranes were incubated with pre-conditioned medium (concentrated 2-fold using a Labconcocentivap concentrator) for 2 hours at RT.
+Preconditioned medium was collected from NSPC and EC monocultures, grown for two days in serumfree and growth factor-free NSPC and EC media, respectively.
 The antibody array membranes were subsequently incubated with biotin-labeled detection antibody mix.
-The captured proteins were visualized using hemiluminescence detection of the streptavidin-HRP secondary antibody.Inhibitors for FGF, VEGF, and TGF- β pathways were purchased from Millipore.
+The captured proteins were visualized using hemiluminescence detection of the streptavidin-HRP secondary antibody.

+Inhibitors for FGF, VEGF, and TGF- β pathways were purchased from Millipore.
 The FGF/VEGF receptor tyrosine kinase inhibitor PD 173074 and a TGF RI kinase inhibitor were used at 1 μ M and 10 μ M concentrations, respectively.
 EC/NSPC co-cultures were grown in the presence of the inhibitors for 24, 48, and 72 hours.
 Fresh inhibitors were added daily, and the viability of the cells was monitored with the trypan blue dye exclusion test.